 The answer is yes.
 Quite simply, you need one of two things, or, ideally, both things: A good quote delivered by an inspirational President and/or a precipitous event that complements the quote.

 Many people credit Franklin Delano Roosevelt with getting us out of the Great Depression with the New Deal programs that he implemented.
 However, there is no solid evidence that the programs even truly worked.
 His real contribution was a quote–“We have nothing to fear but fear itself“–and, when combined with the precipitous event of World War II, the economy surged for many years.

 Though many people regarded Ronald Reagan as a dullard, he too always had an inspirational quote at the ready: “If you’re afraid of the future, then get out of the way, stand aside.
 The people of this country are ready to move again.”
 Reagan’s inspiration, combined with a cold-war victory, got the stunted Carter economy moving again.

 In a great article entitled The Power to Fix the Economy Rests With the Next President, Daniel Gross writes:

 The most troublesome economic data points aren’t necessarily the rising unemployment rate and plunging home prices.
 Rather, they’re the miserable consumer-confidence numbers, which have hit a 16-year-low, and the high percentage of Americans who believe the nation is on the wrong track.
 When consumers, whose collective actions constitute more than two thirds of U.S. economic activity, are in the dumps, they’re less likely to spend, to invest and to take risks.

-Thus, despite all of the talking heads blathering on This Week with Christiane Amanpour, their silly little policy changes aren’t going to move the needle.
+Thus, despite all of the talking heads blathering on Christiane Amanpour, their silly little policy changes aren’t going to move the needle.